dhenderson/dhenderson.github.io/_posts/2016-06-10-philanthropys-false-optimism.md

 Also during this period before joining FII I was courted by a social sector technology startup.
 My experience at the intersection of technology and nonprofits was attractive.
 However, the CEO of this company made it clear that my lack of faith in the social sector was not, telling me I was "too pessimistic" for the job.

 For a long while I thought she was right.
-Why couldn't I just *believe* in the social sector, and enjoy the cognitive dissidents of doing well for myself while believing I'm doing well for others as well.
+Why couldn't I just *believe* in the social sector, and enjoy the cognitive dissonance of doing well for myself while believing I'm doing well for others as well?
 As much as I wanted to believe, I just didn't.

 **True pessimism**

-It wasn't until I joined FII that I realized what true optomism is, and how in my opinion the social sector masks *extreme pessimism* as false optimism.
+It wasn't until I joined FII that I realized what true optimism is, and how in my opinion the social sector masks *extreme pessimism* as false optimism.

 At the heart of any social intervention is the theory of change.
 The theory of change assumes that some form of external intervention (tutoring program, job training, etc.) can drive a positive outcome (kids graduate from school, parents get jobs).